p07r0457/CPPGM-StarterKit/README.md

         any single non-whitespace code point that does not fit into another preprocessing token

-This is used so that garbage will still tokenize in some cases because the section it contains may be removed later anyway during preprocessing (by exclusion from an `#if 0` or similar.
+This is used so that garbage will still tokenize in some cases because the section it contains may be removed later anyway during preprocessing (by exclusion from an `#if 0` or similar).
 The test suite (as is the standard) is quite forgiving about whether a malformed token causes an error or gets parsed using `non-whitespace-character`.

     identifier:
         identifier-nondigit